Special Notes regarding the Meeting Minutes

 · Knights on Call: Chairman Mike Alexander

 · Monthly meetings on the third Tuesday at 7pm.
-Next meeting is October 21 at 7:00pm at St. Mark Parish Hall.
+Next meeting is February 17 at 7:00pm at Wilmington Council 1074 council chambers in the Tileston Building at St. Mary.

 Fraternity:

-· Bocce Ball - Mike Alexander is the lead.
-Contact him if you would like to join the team.
+· Bocce Ball- Mike Alexander is lead, contact Mike if you would like to join the team.
 No experience needed.
-Bocce’s every Wednesday at 10am at Empie Park.
-Open to all Knights.
+Bocce’s back on at Empie Park every Wednesday at 10:00am.
+Open to all Knights of Columbus.
+Bocce will return from our winter break on February 4.

 Latino Roundtable: GK Peters reported.

-· The Latino Roundtable meets on the 2nd & 4th Thursdays of each month in the Juan Diego Room at 7-8:30pm.
-No report on the Latino Car Wash on October 19.
-Proceeds will go to help those in need in the Hispanic community.
+· The Latino Roundtable meets on the 2nd & 4th Thursdays of each month in the Juan Diego Room from 7-8:30pm.

 New Business: